humdrum-tools/vhv-documentation/interface/toolbar/spreadsheet/index.md

 <input style="width:750px" type="text" value="AKfycbwPSnUPffm_A_voZXkYy0sks9sWLr9-ig_m2UOPes9DP1Sod3A|1FIaXR2VrHwrvB7BAr90K79dwzKHH3HRht5Xa5p1mjnw">

-This will enable an icon on the spreadsheet toolbar that opens up the linked spreadsheet (after you do your first upload or download).
+This will enable an icon on the spreadsheet toolbar that opens up the linked spreadsheet.
+The spreadsheet file icon will display after you do your first upload or download from VHV.
+Once you have set up the script ID and sheet ID, VVH will remember it as long as you use the same browser.

 You can use the above script ID for testing purposes, which links to this <a target="_blank"